thomtax/CodingCompetition_JEMORE_Thomas/README.md

 # Coding Competition JEMORE

-10 teams of 5 people compete in a speed programming competition 2 days time limit
+10 teams of 5 people compete in a speed programming competition, 2 days time limit

+4 pm 23/03/2024 the competition ends

 ## Exercises